jfcameron/http_request/README.md

 Concurrent http request library, uses libcurl for implementation.

 A single thread makes requests then handles their responses asynchronously.
-Any number of worker threads perform the requests.
+Any number of worker threads perform the requests concurrently.

 ### state of project